kimango/UFOs/README.md

   ## Results
   - Drawback
-    - One of the drawbacks of the site would be the data is very limited and some locations are notavailable.
+    - The data is very limited and some locations are not available.
 The only available locations are only on the information inside the table.

   - Recommendations:
     - Add a clear filter for easier accessibility.